Harness racing in Australia: Early meetings and clubs

 Trotting races commenced on 30 April 1810 at Parramatta, New South Wales, when the first event was held during a sports carnival and was won by Miss Kitty by the imported (Old) Hector, an Arabian stallion that was used for breeding Thoroughbreds.

 In 1834 Western Australia held its first trotting race at Fremantle and in 1844 Tasmania recorded its first trotting event at Launceston.

-The first organized race meeting for trotters and pacers in Australia was held 21 January 1860 on the racecourse at Flemington, Victoria.
+The first organised race meeting for trotters and pacers in Australia was held 21 January 1860 on the racecourse at Flemington, Victoria.
 The feature event was the Harness Race, which had a purse of 100 sovereigns.
 Trotting under saddle was another event which held that day and it had a purse of 50 sovereigns.

 The Ballarat and Creswick Trotting Club was established in 1861 becoming Australia's first club formed specifically to promote Harness Racing.

 In 1882 Australia's first harness racing track was constructed at Elsternwick Park (Melbourne).
 The same year Queensland's first trotting race was arranged by the Brisbane Driving Park Club and held at Eagle Farm.
 Tasmania's first all-trotting meeting was held at Newtown in 1884.

 A meeting was conducted under electric lights on 6 February 1890 at what is now Harold Park Paceway.
 Further introductions of night trotting on floodlit tracks led to an increase in attendances and the development of a major racing industry.

 In 1902 the New South Wales Trotting Club was established to formalise harness racing after the Government had banned unregistered racing.
 On 19 November 1902, the inaugural meeting was held on the Forest Lodge course as it was then known, later known as Epping until 21 March 1929, and then afterwards known as Harold Park.

 The rapid rise of Trotting in South Australia with legalised betting in 1934 was beyond the wildest of dreams with huge attendances and South Australia became the Commonwealths most important trotting State.
 In fact S.A Trotting then gave a lot of money to charity as exemplified by giving the Government seven thousand pounds over a short period of time to help replace the ill-fated HMAS Sydney.
 In front of Saturday Afternoon crowds of over 25,000 spectators one of the most successful South Australian trainer/reinsmen during this halcyon period was Brooklyn Park horseman Malcolm Allan.
 Malcolm's wife Mary Allan (McGowan) was also a pioneer female rider in harness racing in the 1920s, winning 16 trophies in 16 races (see Brooklyn Park for further information on Malcolm and Mary Allan).